Particular/docs.particular.net/nservicebus/handlers/async-handlers.md

 ### Events

-Sometimes it is necessary to integrate existing code which fires events into an asynchronous handler.
+Sometimes it is necessary to call apis from an asynchronous handler that use events as the trigger for completion.
 Before async/await was introduced [`ManualResetEvent`](https://msdn.microsoft.com/en-us/library/system.threading.manualresetevent.aspx) or [`AutoResetEvent`](https://msdn.microsoft.com/en-us/library/system.threading.autoresetevent.aspx) were usually used to synchronize runtime code flow.
 Unfortunately, these synchronization primitives are of blocking nature.
 For asynchronous one-time event synchronization the [`TaskCompletionSource<TResult>`](https://msdn.microsoft.com/en-us/library/dd449174.aspx) can be used.

 snippet: HandlerWhichIntegratesWithEvent